vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere-monitoring-stack.md

 The purpose of this guide is to guide the reader through a deployment of the monitoring packages that are available with TCE, the Tanzu Community Edition.
 These packages are Contour, Cert Manager, Prometheus and Grafana.
 Cert Manager provides secure communication between Contour and Envoy.
 Contour [projectcontour.io] is a control plane for an Envoy Ingress controller.
 Prometheus records real-time metrics in a time series database, and Grafana, an analytics and interactive visualization web application which provides charts, graphs, and alerts when connected to a supported data source, such as Prometheus.

-From a dependency perspective, Prometheus has a dependency on an Ingress, or a HTTPProxy to be more precise, which is included by the Contour package.
+From a dependency perspective, Prometheus and Grafana have a dependency on an Ingress, or a HTTPProxy to be more precise, which is included by the Contour package.
 The ingress controller is Envoy, with Contour acting as the control plane to provide dynamic configuration updates and delegation control.
 Lastly, in this deployment, Contour will have a dependency on a Certificate Manager, which is also provided by the Cert Manager package.
 Thus, the order of package deployment will be, Certificate Manager, followed by Contour, followed by Prometheus and then finally Grafana.

 We will make the assumption that a TCE workload cluster is already provisioned, and that is has been integrated with a load balancer.
 In this scenario, the deployment is to vSphere, and the Load Balancer services are being provided by the NSX Advanced Load Balancer (NSX ALB).
 Deployment of the TCE clusters and NSX ALB are beyond the scope of this document, but details on how to do these deployment operations can be found elsewhere in the official documentation.